PrincessTheDog/2017-07-16-gapminder-demo/README.md

 demo repository for learning git with gapminder data

-Code from a Software Carp workshop Held at UCSF on July 16, 2017
+Code from a Software Carp workshop Held at UCSF on July 16, 2017 We also can add text from our local machines.